 “It’s time to abandon business intelligence tools.”
-That’s a pretty bold statement to make, especially when you’re technically calling out major BI brands like Looker and Tableau, who carry significant market share.
-But for Logi Analytics, this headline in Extra Crunch packed a considerable punch.
+That’s a pretty bold statement, especially when you’re technically calling out major BI brands like Looker and Tableau, who carry significant market share.
+But this headline in Extra Crunch packed a considerable punch for Logi Analytics.

 The piece drove significant brand awareness through thought leadership, generating 292 sessions on the company website in just a couple of weeks.
 Thought leadership is a powerful brand awareness driver and carries extra weight if effectively combined with company news.

 Analysts often provide a sense of third-party validation when creating a new brand category because they offer insight and data points from other industry players.
 However, pushing relevant company news or owned data as a PR campaign alongside thought leadership is another way to build credibility.

 For example, if you’re announcing a new product that fits into the new category and offers superior capabilities to players in another commonly used space, share success metrics in a press release or comparative data from internal research.
 Please don’t hang your hat strictly on opinions; back it up with hard metrics that show success rates or disparities in what’s in the current market.

 Take the opening line of the extra crunch piece as an example.
 “Organizations spend ungodly amounts of money — millions of dollars — on business intelligence (BI) tools.
 Yet, adoption rates are still below 30%.”
 This data point showcased a major disparity between what’s available and what enterprises want.